Exploring Cross-Modal Flows for Few-Shot Learning: Experiments

 \subsection{Generalization Ability}

 \textbf{Settings.} While many PEFT approaches like CoOp can improve the performance of few-shot classification, they usually result in the degradation of the generalization ability.
 Therefore, we explored whether FMA will cause this problem by evaluating the cross-dataset transferability.
-Specifically, we chose Imagenet to train the velocity field based on CoOp, but tested it on difficult and easy datasets respectively.
+Specifically, we first chose Imagenet to train the velocity field based on {five different baselines}.
+Then we tested the velocity on difficult and easy datasets, respectively.
 To conduct a more comprehensive evaluation, we not only reported the generalization (cross-dataset transfer) results, but also provided the adaptation (few-shot learning) performance and its harmonic mean.

 \textbf{Results.} The results are shown in Table \ref{tab:exp2}.
 While FMA improves the few-shot learning performance (first two columns), it doesn't result in further degradation of the generalization ability (middle two columns).
 Meanwhile, the improvement of the harmonic mean indicates FMA achieves a better trade-off between the adaptation and generalization ability.
+See more details in Appendix~\ref{AppendixE}.